The Learning Planet Academy

 Learning Planet Youth Design Challenge participants

-I discovered much more than a program: a caring space filled with people who truly believe in the power of youth.
-I learned that leadership isn't about doing everything yourself, but about creating something that others want to nurture with you.
+I discovered much more than a programme: a supportive space filled with people who truly believe in the power of young people.
+I learned that leadership is not about doing everything yourself, but about creating something that others want to nurture with you

 Monserrat, 18, Mexico

-Too often, adults ignore young people or pretend to listen to them.
-Here, we're seeing a real change: we're moving towards dialogue and co-construction.
-We don't just talk to young people, we work with them, giving them a real decision-making role.
+Too often, adults ignore young people or only pretend to listen to them.
+Here, we see a real change: there is dialogue and co-creation.
+We don’t just talk to young people — we work with them and give them a genuine role in decision-making

 Daniel, 17, United States

-Incubation enabled me to transform a simple idea into a structured, well-thought-out project.
-I learned to think in terms of scale (scalability) and to refine my communication.
-I came away with the conviction that small ideas, properly supported, can become sustainable, impactful initiatives.
+The incubation programme allowed me to transform a simple idea into a structured and well-developed project.
+I learned to think at scale and to refine my communication.
+I leave with the conviction that small ideas, when properly supported, can become sustainable and impactful initiatives

 Arpita, 24, India